-The global spread of the coronavirus ("COVID-19") has created significant uncertainty and economic disruptions worldwide.
-In our response to the COVID-19 pandemic, we have instituted certain measures, including requirements to work remotely for the majority of our workforce, travel restrictions and the idling of our factories in France, Malaysia, Mexico, the Philippines, and the U.S consistent with actions taken or recommended by governmental authorities.
-In addition, we have implemented several mitigating actions to prudently manage our business during the current industry uncertainty relating to the COVID-19 pandemic.
-These actions include reducing management salaries, freezing all hiring and merit increases, reducing capital expenditures and discretionary spending, and temporarily moving most of our employees to a four-day work week in recognition of reduced demand and workloads due to the pandemic.
-We also continue to focus on improving our overall operating performance and liquidity, including managing cash flow and working capital.
+The global spread of the coronavirus ("COVID-19") created significant uncertainty and economic disruptions worldwide.
+In our response to the COVID-19 pandemic, we instituted certain measures, including requirements to work remotely for the majority of our workforce, travel restrictions and the idling of our factories in France, Malaysia, Mexico, the Philippines, and the U.S consistent with actions taken or recommended by governmental authorities.
+All of our factories have resumed production as of May, in compliance with the relevant local restrictions.
+We implemented several mitigating actions to prudently manage our business during the current industry uncertainty relating to the COVID-19 pandemic.
+These actions include reducing management salaries, freezing hiring and merit increases, reducing capital expenditures and discretionary spending, and temporarily moving most of our employees to a four-day work week in recognition of reduced demand and workloads due to the pandemic.
+Most of our employees reverted back to a full work week during the last week of June and returned to full salary during the last week of July.
+We also continue to focus on improving our overall operating performance and liquidity, including managing cash flows and working capital.